senba1000m3/ai-chatbot-prompt-test/README.md

 	```
 2. Run `pnpm install`.
 3. Run the development server using `pnpm dev`.
+4. In case the default language doesn't appear to be en-US, you could always change it at the homepage or in the chat sidebar footer.
-4. After logging in with Google OAuth ("Get Started" button in the hompage) and automatically navigated to the `/chat` page, try asking the AI a question.
+5. After logging in with Google OAuth ("Get Started" button in the hompage) and automatically navigated to the `/chat` page, try asking the AI a question.

+> [!WARNING]
+> The website is not fully debugged.
+Though things may work under the hood, some states might not update immediately.
+If something behaves strangely, try refreshing the page.

 ## Developers' Murmur
 ### Ritmo